Pros and Cons of Squarespace and Showit

 I have to admit, I was impressed with the level of customer service Showit offers.
 Something I love the most is the chat feature so you can communicate with a specialist right away rather than looking up articles based on the topics.

 Their customer service is unrivaled to other platforms in my experience with the way they handle and appreciate their customers to their dedication to helping you solve your problems.

 The customizable nature of Showit also gives you the chance to create fun little adventures of sorts for your visitors.

-Showit doesn't offer e-commerce, which can be a big hinderance to product-based businesses.
-There are ways to add it in through pluggins but it can get a little complex.
+Showit doesn't offer e-commerce, which can be a BIG hinderance to product-based businesses.
+There are ways to add it in through pluggins but it can get complex.
 Showit is also on the pricey side, especially if you want to maintain a blog.
-It all depends on your goals for your business and how you want to show up online.
+It all depends on the goals for your business and how you want to show up online.
 And the fact that it's 100% customizable has a draw back if you want to make quick changes.
-You have to move each piece in order to change the look of anything and that goes for the mobile version as well.
-As we all know, the best thing about something can also be the worst thing.
+In order to make any change, you have to move individual pieces around in order to change the look of anything–and that goes for the mobile version as well.
+In this case, and in many other scenarios, the best thing about it can also be the worst thing.

 Who benefits the most on Showit

 Someone who wants to show their work in a unique and beautiful way.
 Someone who values a custom experience who wants to make a stunning impression.
 I would say, Showit is for someone who is more advanced in their business who is ready to take their website to the next level.
-Best for visual businesses such as photography and art.
+Best for visual businesses such as photography, art or design.

 I would love to hear what you think!
 Are you on the fence about which platform to go with?

 Do you have questions about either Squarespace or Showit that I didn't answer?